 The Nissui Group company, Gorton’s, Inc. (USA), began a new Continuous Energy Improvement (CEI) initiative in 2019.
 This program aims to achieve even better results from energy management initiatives through organizational commitment coupled with the repetition of the processes of planning & implementation and measuring & reporting.
 As part of this commitment toward continued energy savings, Gorton’s has entered National Grid’s (Note) CEI energy cohort with seven other companies in the American Northeast.
 This 3-year program is designed to assist companies in developing energy management programs that will yield even more results in various aspects, including greater energy and cost savings.

-In 2020, Gorton's completed its first year in National Grid's CEI program.
+In 2021, Gorton's completed its second year in National Grid's CEI program.

 (Note 1): An energy company supplying electricity and gas whose business location in the USA is in Massachusetts, where Gorton's is also located.